 There are several tricks that can help keep hummingbird nectar from freezing even in the coldest weather.

-- Sweeter Nectar: The typical hummingbird nectar recipe is a solution of one part sugar to four parts water, and this solution begins to freeze at 27 degrees Fahrenheit (-2.8 Celsius).
-More sugar will lower the freezing point of the nectar, and a solution of one part sugar to only three parts water is more suitable for very cold weather.
+The typical hummingbird nectar recipe is a solution of one-part sugar to four-parts water, but this solution begins to freeze at 27 degrees Fahrenheit.
+Adding more sugar to your hummingbird nectar solution will lower the freezing point of the nectar, and a dye-free solution of one-part sugar to only three-parts water is a more suitable hummingbird food recipe for winter.
 Not only will it stay unfrozen in slightly colder temperatures, but it will also provide a stronger source of energy for hungry hummingbirds.
-Do not, however, sweeten the nectar even further, as a very rich syrup can be difficult for hummingbirds to drink and digest properly.
-Be sure to return the nectar to the optimum one part sugar to four parts water ratio as soon as possible to minimize any dietary risks.

-- Protected Feeders: Chilly breezes can cool off nectar and freeze it more quickly.
-Placing a hummingbird feeder in a protected area, such as on a covered porch, next to a windbreak or under a deep eave, will keep it unfrozen for longer periods.
-This also keeps the feeder from getting covered with snow or ice that can clog feeding ports.
+Chilly breezes can cool off nectar and freeze it more quickly.
+Placing a hummingbird feeder in a protected area (such as a covered porch or under a deep eave) will keep it unfrozen for longer periods.
+This also keeps the feeder from getting covered with snow or ice, which can clog feeding ports.

-- Use Window Feeders: Attaching hummingbird feeders to windows from a heated room can help transfer some of the heat to the feeder and keep the nectar from freezing.
-This works best on single-paned windows, but can be useful on any windows.
-This technique also helps bring the hummingbirds close to windows for superb views.
+Attaching hummingbird feeders to windows from a heated room can help transfer some of the heat to the feeder and keep the nectar from freezing.
+This works best on single-paned windows where more heat will be transferred but can be useful on any window.
+This technique also helps bring the hummingbirds close to windows for superb winter viewing.

-- Insulate Feeders: Wrapping the reservoir of a nectar feeder with bubble wrap or other insulation can protect it from freezing.
-Cover as much of the bottle as possible but do not block the feeding ports, and take other steps as well to keep the feeder warm and unfrozen.
-Be sure the insulating wrap does not have any dangling strings or loose fibers that could be harmful to hummingbirds.
+Wrapping the reservoir of a hummingbird nectar feeder with bubble wrap or other insulation can help protect it from freezing.
+Cover as much of the bottle as possible but don't block the feeding ports.
+Make sure the insulating wrap does not have any dangling strings or loose fibers that could be harmful to hummingbirds.

-- Snow Baffles: Covering a hummingbird feeder keeps it from getting choked with freezing rain, ice and snow and will help keep the nectar itself from freezing.
+Covering a hummingbird feeder keeps it from getting choked with freezing rain, ice, and snow and will help keep the nectar from freezing.
 Choose a wide baffle, and preferably one with room for small perches underneath where the hummingbirds can rest while waiting for a chance to drink.
-A dark-colored baffle can also attract small amounts of heat that will help keep the area around the feeder warmer.
+A dark-colored baffle can also attract small amounts of heat from the winter sun that will help keep the area around the feeder warmer.

 Tips for Feeding Winter Hummingbirds